wgozzard/article_assistant/README.md

     print("Word Count:", result["word_count"])
     print(result["text"][:800], "...")

-What it does (today)
+# What it does (today)?

-Sets a browser-like User-Agent
+- Sets a browser-like User-Agent

-Removes <script> / <style>
+- Removes <script> / <style>

-Tries common content containers (article, .article-body, .content, etc.)
+- Tries common content containers (article, .article-body, .content, etc.)

-Falls back to all <p> tags if needed
+- Falls back to all <p> tags if needed

-Pulls h1 / <title> / .headline for a best-effort title
+- Pulls h1 / <title> / .headline for a best-effort title

-Returns a clean JSON dict you can hand to your pipeline
+- Returns a clean JSON dict you can hand to your pipeline

-Roadmap (nice-to-haves)
+# Roadmap (nice-to-haves)

-CLI (python extractor.py <url> --out article.json|md)
+- CLI (python extractor.py <url> --out article.json|md)

-Export to Markdown
+- Export to Markdown

-Rate limiting + retries
+- Rate limiting + retries

-Per-site selector overrides
+- Per-site selector overrides

-Optional Readability-style scoring
+- Optional Readability-style scoring

-Notes (legal/ethical)
+# Notes (legal/ethical)

 Use on publicly available pages you have rights to access.
 Respect site robots/ToS and copyright.
 This repo is for educational/testing use only.